 Our law firm recovered benefits for a client whose accidental death claim was denied due to an illicit drug exclusion in the insurance policy.
 The insured died in a single vehicle crash after he lost control of his motorcycle.
 His cause of death was stated as multiple blunt injuries and the manner of death was classified as an accident.
 The insured’s toxicology report showed that he tested positive for Delta 9-THC in the amount of 0.75 ng/mL.
 The insured was covered under a group life insurance policy which included an accidental death rider.
-The accidental death rider contained an exclusion which read:
+The accidental death rider contained a life insurance exclusion which read:

 A Loss is not covered if it results from any of these: